 Diana has been a social justice activist on feminist, LGBTQ, environmental, and anti-poverty issues for decades.
 After law school, Diana did welfare policy reform work for the New York City Human Resources Administration.
 Later, they were the Staff Attorney and Pro Bono Coordinator for the Brooklyn Bar Association Volunteer Lawyers Project, where they led this legal services office in representation of indigent Brooklyn residents in child custody, child support, divorce, domestic violence and Civil Court debt collection cases, supervised hundreds of other attorneys' cases, and trained other attorneys.
-This position created the wealth of experiences and contacts within the legal community sufficient to support her in launching her own innovative firm in 2007.
+This position created the wealth of experiences and contacts within the legal community sufficient to support them in launching their own innovative firm in 2007.

 Best LGBT Lawyers Under 40 by National LGBT Bar Association, 2014